zsoliman/phase-2-code-challenge/README.md

 [http://localhost:8003/planeteers](http://localhost:8003/planeteers) in the
 browser to verify that your backend is working before you proceed!

-## Endpoints

-The base URL for your backend is: `http://localhost:8003`

-These are the endpoints you might need:

-- GET: `/planeteers`
-- POST: `/planeteers`
-- DELETE: `/planeteers/:id`

 ## What You Already Have

 The `App` component holds four children: `Header`, `SearchBar`, `RandomButton`,